hdShang/arxiv-daily/docs/cs-CV/2025-08-05/papers/250803317v1-architectural-insights-into-knowledge-distillation-for-object-detect.md

 ---
 layout: default
-title: Architectural Insights into Knowledge Distillation for Object Detection: A Comprehensive Review
+title: "Architectural Insights into Knowledge Distillation for Object Detection: A Comprehensive Review"
 ---

 # Architectural Insights into Knowledge Distillation for Object Detection: A Comprehensive Review